Lettuce, Cos – Little Gem

-The earlier in the day you harvest your lettuce the longer it keeps and the more nutritious it is.
-If you harvest lettuce at 6am and put it in a plastic bag in the fridge it will keep for a week as fresh as when harvested.
-If you harvest lettuce on a sunny day at 2pm it has already wilted as water has evaporated from the leaves and the sunnier the day the more water evaporates.
+It is really true: the earlier in the day you harvest your lettuce the longer it keeps and the more nutritious it is.
+If you harvest lettuce at 6am and put them in a plastic bag in the fridge it will keep for a week as fresh as when harvested.
+Never harvest lettuce in the middle of the day.

-Leatherjackets are the larvae of the cranefly (daddy longlegs).
-These are the louts of your vegetable patch as they just eat through the stem of newly planted lettuce moving along the row leaving a trail of destruction.
-It is important to check your newly planted seedlings regularly and inspect the soil under each destroyed lettuce picking up the larvae before it moves onto the next plant.
+Leatherjackets are the larvae of the cranefly (Daddy Longleg).
+They eat the stem of newly planted lettuce.
+It is important to check your newly planted seedlings regularly and inspect the soil under each destroyed lettuce and pick up the larvae before it moves onto the next plant.
 You can then replant the empty space with a spare lettuce.

 Cutworms are the larvae of some moth species.
-They do similar damage as the leatherjackets but are less common.
+They do similar damage as the leatherjackets.

 Every year you will get a spell when aphids suck out the juice of your lettuce.
-Most of the time, the damage is not severe and you can simply rinse them off.
-Leaf aphids can be prevented by a weekly spray of garlic water.
-It only works if you spray before aphids appear.
-There are also aphid resistant varieties available.
+Most of the time, the damage is not severe and you can simply rinse off the aphids.

-You notice them when you pull up a sick looking lettuce plant and you find white powdery dust with small white aphids all around the roots.
-Once you have it, there is no cure for this lettuce.
-To prevent further outbreaks, try the following combination of methods:
+I have noticed in various gardens that root aphids are becoming an increasing nuisance.
+You notice them when you pull up a sick looking lettuce plant and you find white powdery looking dust and small white aphids all around the roots.
+Once you have it there is no cure for this lettuce.
+To prevent further outbreaks try the following combination of methods:

 The two most common diseases in lettuce are downy mildew (Bremia) and grey mould (Botrytis).